De Giorgi-Nash-Moser theory for kinetic equations with nonlocal diffusions: Local gain of integrability and local boundedness estimates

-Assuming~$H \in L^2(\er^{1+2n})$, such a solution~$G$ does exist.
-Moreover, by maximum principle as in~\cite[Lemma~A.12]{IS20}, applied there to the function~$\tilde{g}-G$, we get~$G \geq \tilde{g} \geq 0$.
-Hence, in order to derive integrability conditions on~$\tilde{g}$ (and in turn on~$g$) it is enough to apply Lemma~\ref{lemma:fundamental} on~$G$.
-By~\eqref{eq:gain-abstract} we finally obtain
+Hence, in order to derive integrability conditions on~${g}$ it is enough to apply Lemma~\ref{lemma:fundamental} and Lemma \ref{lemma:kolmogorov-young} on~$G$.
+In particular, since we have localized in time in the interval $[0,( \frac{\varrho+\sigma_1}2)^{2s}] \subset [0,1]$, by choosing $T=1$, we obtain